PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 executes this bridge.
 Commit and push this unit.
 Begin the next unit with a fresh characterize-first audit and never create, update, or reopen a pull request.

+## Terminal HardSwish/HardSigmoid characterization

+The next unit contains the consecutive unconditional SiNet HardSwish-SE and Dequantize/HardSigmoid/Quantize bridge mappings between the retained SiNet terminal and pre-Add/Resize composites.
+Existing result and owner contracts already cover their schemas, cleanup, production forms, arguments, boundaries, and lack of consumers.

+The existing HardSwish-SE result module now includes a strict expected failure for two exact `cleanup.terminal.*` records.
+This avoids introducing a redundant large structural module.
+No production source changed.

+Validation completed sequentially under core-only `uv`: the related baseline is `21 passed in 1.00s`; characterization plus related contracts is `21 passed, 1 xfailed in 1.10s`; targeted Ruff, bytecode compilation, and whitespace checks pass.

+Commit and push the characterization before replacing only the two mapping destinations.
+Preserve both SiNet composites and source order, update stale structural contracts, run sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.